Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Methods

 We collected objective navigation performance metrics, secondary behavioral measures, subjective workload ratings, and qualitative reports of navigation strategy.

 \paragraph{Navigation Performance} Our primary dependent variable was a composite navigation performance score (\texttt{Nav\_Comp}) combining excess distance and completion time.

 To compute excess distance relative to the optimal path, the maze was discretized into \SI{1}{\meter} $\times$ \SI{1}{\meter} tiles corresponding to the corridor layout.
+All selected start--goal pairs had a shortest-path distance of at least \SI{9}{\meter}.
 Traversable tiles formed nodes in a graph, and walls were treated as non-traversable cells.
 For each trial, the optimal path length ($S$) was computed using Breadth First Search (BFS).
 Participant path length ($W$) was measured as the number of nodes traversed.
 Excess distance was then defined as $(W-S)/S$, where $0$ indicates an optimal route and larger values indicate less efficient navigation.

 Completion time was measured from trial onset to target selection.
 Excess distance and completion time were standardized across trials and combined so that higher values of \texttt{Nav\_Comp} reflected better navigation performance.